-These category of tarps are designed to effectually wrap around the front area of flatbed load.
+This category of flatbed truck tarps is designed to effectually wrap around the front area of the flatbed load.
 In essence, they are meant to protect cargo from accumulating soot, dirt and more importantly, the truck’s exhaust emissions while it is in transit.

 This variety of tarps features a 4-sided severe steel construction that is totally devoid of flaps.
 This unique configuration makes steel tarps excellent for transporting:

-· Steel rod
+- Steel rod

 Steel tarps come in the following sizes: